-An undergraduate student in good academic standing who has withdrawn and wishes to seek reinstatement should complete the Request for Readmission (form available at the Office of Student Success) and meet with the Associate Vice President for Student Success.
-The Request for Readmission is then forwarded to the Scholastic Review Board which will make the decision regarding reinstatement.
+An undergraduate student in good academic standing who has withdrawn and wishes to seek readmission should complete the Request for Reinstatement form (available from the Office of Academic Advising and Assistances) and meet with the Assistant Director of Advising or his or her designee.
+The Request for Reinstatement is then forwarded to the Scholastic Review Board which will make the decision regarding reinstatement.

-A student who has been required to withdraw by the Scholastic Review Board for academic reasons may request to be readmitted after a year's absence from the College.
-The student must complete the Request for Readmission form.
-The student will also be required to provide supporting documents such as college transcripts, letters of recommendation from employers, or letters of support for readmission.
+A student who has been suspended or dismissed by the Scholastic Review Board for academic reasons may request to be reinstated after the timeframe stipulated by the Scholastic Review Board.
+The student must complete the Request for Reinstatement form.
+The student will also be required to provide supporting documents such as college transcripts, letters of recommendation from employers, or letters of support for reinstatement.
 The Scholastic Review Board will review the supporting documents and make the final decision regarding reinstatement.

 STANDARDS FOR ENTERING A PRACTICUM

 Wheelock College has set high standards for students entering the undergraduate professional preparation programs in teaching, child life, and social work.
 Before students may take a practicum, the total record of a student will be reviewed.

 To enter a practicum, a student must:

 • successfully complete pre-practicum fieldwork courses by earning a grade of "C" or higher or a grade of "P" in Pass/Fail fieldwork courses;

 • successfully complete sixty-seven credit hours of course work;

 • pass the Wheelock Literacy and Communication Exam (WLCE);